Gen. Thomas J. Stewart Memorial Armory

 Gen. Thomas J. Stewart Memorial Armory, also known as Norristown Armory, is a historic National Guard armory located at Norristown, Montgomery County, Pennsylvania.
 It was built in 1927-1928, and is a "T"-plan building consisting of a two-story administration building with a two-story rear drill hall section executed in the Classical Revival style.
 The building is constructed of yellow brick on a concrete foundation, with decorative stonework and a parapet.
+It is named in honor of Thomas J. Stewart, a Norristown resident who was Adjutant General of Pennsylvania from 1895 until his death in 1917.

 It was added to the National Register of Historic Places in 1991.